-Wet weather for many: Front tracks down country bringing rain
+Weather: Heavy rain closes roads around Coromandel

 Regional police urged motorists to avoid non-essential travel due to surface flooding, slips and low cloud across the region.

-The storm damaged a key powerline in Northland yesterday, cutting power to up to 2000 properties in Waitangi and Paihia, while more than 11,000 customers in Auckland were also without power as crews worked through torrential rain and strong winds to restore electricity.
+The storm damaged a key power line in Northland yesterday, cutting power to up to 2000 properties in Waitangi and Paihia, while more than 11,000 customers in Auckland were also without power as crews worked through torrential rain and strong winds to restore electricity.

 The cellar-door manager at Westbrook Winery in Waimauku, Gary Keller, said the power outage resulted in the business having to close early and cancel bookings.